Sarah Parker Remond: Early years

-Born in Salem, Massachusetts, Remond was one of the between eight and 11 children of John Remond and Nancy (née Lenox) Remond.
-Nancy was born in Newton, daughter of Cornelius Lenox, a Revolutionary War veteran who had fought in the Continental Army, and Susanna Perry.
+Born in Salem, Massachusetts, Remond was one of the between eight and 11 children of Nancy (née Lenox) and John Remond.
+Nancy had been born in Newton, daughter of Cornelius Lenox, a Revolutionary War veteran who had fought in the Continental Army, and Susanna Perry.
 John Remond was a free person of color who immigrated to Massachusetts from the Dutch colony of Curaçao as a 10-year-old child in 1798.
 John and Nancy married in October 1807, in the African Baptist Church in Boston.
 In Salem, they built a successful catering, provisioning, and hairdressing business, becoming well-established businesspeople and activists.

 The Remonds tried to place their children in a private school, but they were rejected because of their race.
 When Sarah Remond and her sisters were accepted to a local high school for girls which was not segregated, they were expelled, as the school committee was planning to found a separate school for African-American children.
 Remond later described the incident as engraved in her heart "like the scarlet letter of Hester."
 In 1835, the Remond family moved to Newport, Rhode Island, where they hoped to find a less racist environment in which to educate their children.
 However, the schools refused to accept black students.
 Instead, some influential African Americans established a private school, where Remond was educated.

 In 1841, the Remond family returned to Salem.
 Sarah Remond continued her education on her own, attending concerts and lectures, and reading widely in books, pamphlets and newspapers borrowed from friends, or purchased from the anti-slavery society of her community, which sold many inexpensive titles.
 The Remond family also took in as boarders students who were attending the local girls' academy, including Charlotte Forten (later Grimké).

 Three of Remond's sisters built a business together: Cecilia (married to James Babcock), Maritchie Juan, and Caroline (married to Joseph Putnam), "owned the fashionable Ladies Hair Work Salon" in Salem, as well as the biggest wig factory in the state.
 Their oldest sister Nancy married James Shearman, an oyster dealer.
 The Remond brothers were Charles Remond, who became an abolitionist and orator; and John Remond, who married Ruth Rice, one of two women elected to the finance committee of the 1859 New England Colored Citizens' Convention.